 In the past several months, our lives have been significantly changed by the outbreak of the Novel Coronavirus (COVID-19).
 To slow the spread of the outbreak and halt widespread illness in the community, schools, churches and gathering places of all sorts have been encouraged to practice social distancing.
 We have been monitoring ongoing reports from federal, county and city authorities.
-Remaining committed to the safety of our congregation, and believing we must all take precautionary measures to ensure our collective health and safety in Dallas and beyond, we will extend the closure of our campus and continue with online ministry activities through the remainder of 2020.
+Remaining committed to the safety of our congregation, and believing we must all take precautionary measures to ensure our collective health and safety in Dallas and beyond, we will extend the closure of our campus and continue with online ministry activities.
 Based on federal guidelines for a phased re-entry to communal activity, we are currently devising a plan on how we might come back together when Dallas County is eligible.

 Our COVID-19 Committee recently devised two new policies (links below) to help guide our operations and ministry work at this stage of the pandemic.
 For questions on these policies, email Wendy Westberg.

 Click here to sign up to receive our emails, which include First Thing with FirstChurch – a Monday-Thursday guide including Connection Point videos and Daily Rituals to help you stay connected to God and neighbor.

 Haven’t seen the emails?
 Click the links below!

 To see all of our Connection Point series, click below for the YouTube playlist.

 There are many service opportunities available during this time.

 FOOD PREP, PACKING & DISTRIBUTION